pluralsight/guides/in-review/interesting-apis/3-reasons-why-webrtc-will-rock-your-socks/article.md

 }
 ```

-What's happening here?
+Let's take a look at what is going on above.

 First, we grab the video element from the DOM.
 Then, we establish the functions to select a username and call someone else.
 The phone is established by providing your PubNub keys.
 Then, callbacks are attached to the phone so that it can append a video feed when it receives a call and remove it once the call is ended.
 Making the call itself is simply done by dialing with the username to call.
 Pretty cool!
 Deploy and test it out with friends.

-What use-case can you think of for WebRTC?
-Post below!
+What use-cases can you think of for WebRTC?
+Post them below, along with any comments or feedback that you may have regarding this tutorial!